 Federal agency streamlines printing

 A federal law enforcement agency prints to RPM from their mainframe system.
 They have configured RPM to convert their print jobs to PDF.
 This alone saves them the expense of printing and scanning, not to mention the fees involved in a PDF system on the host computer.
 They have also set up RPM to send the documents as an email to the departments and individuals who will need them.
 The agency praises RPM for being easy to use and saving taxpayer dollars.
 They are the first customers I remember who referred to RPM as a "virtual printer".
 Soon that caught on in the company as well.
-For more information (except their identity) please read here.

-GPS based delivery system uses RPM to connect
+GPS-based delivery system uses RPM to connect

 ADC provides a system called Elite EXTRA which supports drivers making pickups or deliveries of auto parts.
 This system was designed to work with auto dealer management software platforms.
 Often they have a direct integration, but in some instances they use RPM.
 One of our partner companies, ITG, provided a secure interface to import an invoice or work order.
-ITG configures RPM to print the work order to a local printer and use the ITG solution to inject the work order into RPM.
+ITG configures RPM to print the work order to a local printer and uses the ITG solution to inject the work order into RPM.
 ADC adds " This is a very non-invasive way of capturing orders".
 We have an article on ADC and another article on how we worked out the integration issues.

 How to make the connection